Ticket Management

 Settings

 You can control the most relevant ticket tools without leaving the Tickets page by clicking on the Settings button in the top right corner.
-This will display a pop-up that allows you to enable or disable each tool.
+A pop up box will appear and you will see the tools segmented into different fields - RegistrationModeration, and Block.
+You can enable or disable a tool by toggling on or off the button beside the tool.

 Image of the settings pop-up in the Tickets page